Sunset yellow FCF

 Sunset yellow FCF (also known as orange yellow S, or C.I.
-15985) is a petroleum-derived orange azo dye with a pH dependent maximum absorption at about 480 nm at pH 1 and 443 nm at pH 13 with a shoulder at 500 nm.
-When added to foods sold in the United States it is known as FD&C Yellow 6; when sold in Europe, it is denoted by E Number E110.
+15985) is a petroleum-derived orange azo dye with a pH-dependent maximum absorption at about 480 nm at pH 1 and 443 nm at pH 13, with a shoulder at 500 nm.
+When added to foods sold in the United States, it is known as FD&C Yellow 6; when sold in Europe, it is denoted by E Number E110.

 Uses

-Sunset yellow is used in foods, condoms, cosmetics, and drugs.
+Sunset yellow is used in foods, cosmetics, and drugs.
 Sunset yellow FCF is used as an orange or yellow-orange dye.
 For example, it is used in candy, desserts, snacks, sauces, and preserved fruits.

 Sunset yellow is often used in conjunction with E123, amaranth, to produce a brown colouring in both chocolates and caramel.